 - Lavender is also a color that complements blues and silvers well, especially when it’s in a pale, muted shade, as well as soft, elegant touches of peach.

-When we designed our outdoor winter wedding venue at The Estate at New Albany, we wanted to make sure that the sight outdoors would complement any festivities indoors.
+When we designed our outdoor winter wedding venue at The Estate at New Albany, we wanted to ensure that the sight outdoors would complement any festivities indoors.
 You may want to consider how your own designs can match with ours as well.
 But don’t worry – even if you prefer something more unique, chances are it will fit beautifully.

 Florals that Match the Winter Tones

 So instead, think about the colors of your florals as a way to complement the color scheme used throughout the venue, as well as the shapes and sizes of the designs and flowers themselves.
-Here are some of the flowers that are in season throughout the winter, as noted by The Spruce.
+Here are some of the flowers in season throughout the winter, as noted by The Spruce.

 - Anemone flowers are gorgeous when in ivory and complement the classic and shimmery winter wedding color schemes.
 Their centers are black, which can create a sense of drama.

 - Consider going all out with carnations.
 These big, fluffy flowers can create an over-the-top look if you really want to make a statement with your florals.
-They’re available in a variety of colors, which include ivory, peach and blush, all of which can enhance your color scheme.
+They’re available in a variety of colors, which include ivory, peach, and blush, all of which can enhance your color scheme.

 - You may also want to consider daffodils.
 These flowers are quite charming and have a unique, fun shape.
-In yellow, they can provide a sense of sheer bubbliness and joy but in ivory these flowers transform into enchanting centerpieces.
+In yellow, they can provide a sense of sheer bubbliness and joy, but in ivory, these flowers transform into enchanting centerpieces.